Flurry Logo

 Basic Command

-npx flurry-test --collection-id=YOUR_COLLECTION_ID --api-key=YOUR_API_KEY --environment=production
+npx flurry-cli@latest --collection-id=YOUR_COLLECTION_ID --api-key=YOUR_API_KEY --environment=preproduction

 Command Line Options